 Will my student's credits transfer?

 Yes!
-All courses taken while studying abroad on a Study Abroad Office approved program will earn ISU transfer credit.
-In order to receive credit, students must be accepted by the Study Abroad Office and participating in a program run through ISU.
+All courses taken while studying abroad on a Education Abroad Office approved program will earn ISU transfer credit.
+In order to receive credit, students must be accepted by the Education Abroad Office and participating in a program run through ISU.